haocheng-ma/haocheng-ma.github.io/_pages/about.md

 My areas of research are Hardware Security and Confidential Computing.
 In particular, my expertise and interests include:

 - Computer-aided Design (CAD) for Hardware Security Verification
-- Hardware-enabled side-channel attacks and defenses
+- Hardware-enabled Side-channel Attacks and Defenses
 - Hardware-based Trusted Execution Environment (TEE)
 - Hardware Root of Trust (RoT), Measured boot and Attestation